elgrons/mr-robogers-neighborhood/README.md

 ## Known Bugs

 * Every number after one comes out as "Beep!".
 * My javascript isn't pushing the output of my function to my HTML.
+* The form results don't reset to blank, but instead the answers are continously added to by the new answers/

 * Please reach out to eliot.lauren@gmail.com with any questions or concerns.